NoelHuibers/Hashiwokakero/README.md

 ### Benchmarking

-To execute the criterion benchmarking execute:
+To execute the criterion benchmarking open a terminal in the project backend directory and execute:

 `cargo bench`